-Whilst I could just jump in and tell you who invented the piano, I believe it would be more entertaining for the reader to discover the origins and how the piano came to be the most elegant instrument we have in our homes today.
+Whilst I could just jump in and tell you who invented the piano, I believe it would be more entertaining for the reader to discover the origin and history of the piano, how it has over time evolved to become the most elegant instrument we have in our homes today.

 Every instrument falls under three categories based on how they produce their sound, these categories are string instruments, wind instruments and percussion instruments.

 The piano ancestry traces back through many different instruments such as harpsichord and the Dulcimer.
 It is a descendant of the monochord so based on the pianos ancestry, it can be classified as a string instrument.

 Although the piano is classified as a string instrument due to the sound produced by the vibrations of its strings, it can also be classified as a percussion instrument because the strings are struck by hammers, which are activated through the complex mechanics of the piano, thus generating the musical tones.
 In this sense, it is very similar to a Dulcimer.
 The Dulcimer is an instrument that originated within the Middle East and eventually made its way to Europe within the 11th century.

 A Dulcimer resembles a box with strings stretched over the top of it where a hammer is used to hit the strings to produce a sound.
 Hence why the piano is widely considered to be the ancestor of the Dulcimer.